Canary Islands Port Transport Guide: Las Palmas, Santa Cruz and Arrecife

 Wave Season: The Best Window for Early Bookers

-Wave Season runs from January through to the end of March and is the single most important booking period in the cruise calendar.
-After the Christmas lull, cruise lines release their most competitive fares and added-value offers for sailings throughout the coming year and into the year after.
-You will routinely see complimentary drinks packages, free gratuities, onboard credit, reduced deposits, or two-for-one deals stacked on top of already-competitive base fares.
+Wave Season runs from January through to the end of March and is the single most significant booking period in the cruise calendar.
+After the Christmas lull, cruise lines release their most competitive fares and added-value offers for sailings throughout the coming year and beyond.
+It is entirely common to find complimentary drinks packages, free gratuities, generous onboard credit, reduced deposits, or two-for-one fares stacked on top of already-appealing base prices.

-Booking during Wave Season for a departure 12 to 18 months away gives you the widest cabin selection across every category.
-If you have your heart set on a specific cabin type : a mid-ship balcony, an aft-facing suite, or an accessible cabin.
-This is when those options are plentiful.
-Popular itineraries on well-regarded ships sell out specific grades months before departure, and the last cabins to go are almost always the cheapest interior rooms, not the ones most people actually want.
+Booking during Wave Season for a departure twelve to eighteen months away gives you the widest choice of cabin across every category.
+If you have your heart set on something particular, whether that is a mid-ship balcony, an aft-facing suite, or an accessible cabin, this is when those options are most plentiful.
+Popular itineraries on well-regarded ships tend to sell out specific cabin grades many months before departure, and the last cabins to go are almost always the inexpensive interior rooms rather than the ones most people actually want.

-Wave Season is also when travel agents are incentivised most aggressively by cruise lines, which means they are often able to pass on additional perks that are not available when booking direct.
-It is worth calling two or three agents as well as checking the cruise line directly before committing.
+Wave Season is also when travel agents are most generously incentivised by cruise lines, which means they are often able to pass on additional perks that are simply not available when booking direct.
+It is well worth speaking to two or three agents as well as checking the cruise line directly before you commit.

 1. Set a Wave Season reminder.
-Put a recurring reminder in your calendar for the first week of January each year.
-Spend an afternoon comparing offers across lines before they start to thin out in late February.
+A recurring note in your calendar for the first week of January each year takes a moment to create and can save you a great deal of money.
+Spend an afternoon comparing offers across lines before they begin to thin out towards the end of February.

-2. Compare total value, not just headline price.
-A fare with a free drinks package included can be worth £400–£800 per couple more than a slightly cheaper bare-bones fare.
-Always price up the add-ons before deciding.
+2. Compare total value, not just the headline price.
+A fare with a complimentary drinks package included can be worth £400 to £800 more per couple than a slightly cheaper bare-bones fare.
+Always price up the extras before deciding which offer represents the better deal.

-3. Lock in with a low deposit.
-Many Wave Season offers come with reduced deposits of £50–£100 per person.
-Use this to secure the cabin you want while you finalise travel insurance and flights.
+3. Secure your cabin with a low deposit.
+Many Wave Season offers come with reduced deposits of £50 to £100 per person.
+This is a wonderful opportunity to reserve exactly the cabin you want while you finalise travel insurance and flights at your leisure.

 How Far in Advance Should You Actually Book?

-As a general rule of thumb, the more constrained your requirements, the earlier you should book.
-If you need specific dates due to school holidays, require an accessible cabin, want a particular ship or itinerary that only sails once or twice a year, or are travelling as a large group, booking 12 to 18 months out is not excessive : it is sensible.
-For more flexible travellers with no school-age children, six to nine months out is often sufficient to secure a good deal on shoulder-season sailings.
+As a gentle rule of thumb, the more specific your requirements, the earlier it pays to book.
+If you need particular dates because of school holidays, require an accessible cabin, are set on a specific ship or itinerary that only sails once or twice a year, or are travelling as a larger group, booking twelve to eighteen months ahead is not excessive in the slightest.
+For more flexible travellers with no school-age children, six to nine months ahead is often perfectly sufficient to find a lovely deal on shoulder-season sailings.

 Caribbean sailings departing over the Christmas and New Year period are among the fastest to sell out at competitive prices.
-The same applies to Alaska in July and August, Norwegian fjords in high summer, and any World Cruise segment.
-For these, treat 12 months as your baseline and consider booking even earlier if the sailing has strong reviews and limited capacity.
+The same applies to Alaska in July and August, the Norwegian fjords in high summer, and any World Cruise segment.
+For these, treat twelve months as your starting point and consider booking even earlier if the sailing is well-regarded and has limited capacity.

-Mediterranean sailings in May, June, September, and October offer more flexibility because supply is high : dozens of ships operate similar itineraries across the Western and Eastern Med simultaneously.
-Here you can often find strong pricing at six months out, particularly if you are open to a few different departure ports.
+Mediterranean sailings in May, June, September, and October offer rather more flexibility because supply is high, with dozens of ships operating similar itineraries across the Western and Eastern Mediterranean simultaneously.
+Here it is often possible to find excellent pricing at six months ahead, particularly if you are open to a few different departure ports.

 Last-Minute Cruise Deals: When They Work and When They Don’t

-Last-minute cruise deals : typically within four to eight weeks of departure : do exist and can offer genuine savings of 30 to 50 per cent on unsold inventory.
-Cruise lines have high fixed operating costs and a cabin that sails empty earns nothing, so they would rather discount heavily than go with empty berths.
-The deals are real.
-The risks are also real, and most UK travellers underestimate them.
+Last-minute cruise deals, typically within four to eight weeks of departure, do exist and can offer genuine savings of thirty to fifty per cent on unsold inventory.
+Cruise lines have high fixed operating costs and a cabin that sails empty earns nothing, so they would naturally rather discount than depart with empty berths.
+The deals are real, and so are the considerations that come with them.

-The biggest practical problem for UK cruisers is flights.
-If you are sailing from Southampton or Dover, last-minute can work well because you are driving or taking the train.
-But if the itinerary requires flying to a fly-cruise departure port : Barcelona, Miami, Dubai, Civitavecchia : then cheap last-minute cruise fares frequently coincide with expensive, inconvenient, or fully-booked flights.
-The combined cost can easily exceed what you would have paid booking early, and you will have far less choice of cabin category.
+The most significant practical challenge for UK cruisers is flights.
+If you are sailing from Southampton or Dover, last-minute can work beautifully because you are simply driving or taking the train.
+But if the itinerary requires flying to a fly-cruise departure port such as Barcelona, Miami, Dubai, or Civitavecchia, then attractively priced last-minute cruise fares frequently coincide with expensive or limited flight options.
+The combined cost can easily exceed what you would have paid booking earlier, with considerably less choice of cabin into the bargain.

-• Flights from UK regional airports may be unavailable or prohibitively expensive
+• Flights from UK regional airports may be unavailable or considerably more expensive at short notice

-• Travel insurance at very short notice requires careful checking
+• Travel insurance at very short notice requires careful checking, particularly for existing medical conditions

-• Solo travellers face even fewer options as discounted single cabins are released early and go fast
+• Solo travellers tend to find even fewer appealing options, as discounted single cabins are released as an incentive for early booking

-• Peak sailings (school holidays, Christmas, New Year) rarely appear in last-minute deals at genuine discounts
+• Peak sailings during school holidays, Christmas, and New Year very rarely appear in last-minute offers at attractive prices

-• Shore excursions and dining reservations on popular ships may already be fully booked
+• Popular shore excursions and dining reservations may already be fully booked on busy ships

 Last-Minute Cruise Deals: When They Work and When They Don't